HRLitgroup/n8n-posting-content-tutorial/documents/01-setup/01-docker-desktop.md

 docker -v && docker-compose -v
 ```

-The result if `successfully checked version` will look like this:
+If the installation is successful, the version check will look like this:

 ![Check version docker](../../assets/setup/check-version-docker.png)